 The Sense of Here exhibition showed in the galleries of Grizedale Forest, Cumbria, between the lockdowns of autumn 2020.
 In a year of massive upheaval and a constant need to adapt plans, we were delighted to be able to instal the exhibition as we had always hoped to, albeit with a few changes to accommodate social distancing restrictions.
 The exhibition offered a reflection on place through multiple lenses, considering natural ecosystems as well as human cultures, and explored the interface between people and their environment, and what impacts the choices we make about the way we live, and the way we manage our impact on the natural world.

 The exhibition offered insights from our own body-felt sense of place, through all seasons, day and night; from the opinions of experts in specialist areas of research and practice that impacts the environment; and from more than 200 people who contributed to the Data of the Heart collection.

-Works on show will include photographic images, poetry, 3D sculpture and maps.
-There’ll be a range of hand-printed monochrome photographs, created using a wet-emulsion process; large scale digital colour images; hand written books and poetry; and hand-drawn charts.
-We will also be sharing maps of sentiment, created with computer analysts from Lancaster University.
+Works on show included poetry, 3D sculpture and maps; hand-printed monochrome photographs, created using a wet-emulsion process; large scale digital colour images; field notebooks; and hand-drawn charts.
+We also share maps of sentiment, created with computer analysts from Lancaster University.

-A word of caution.
-This exhibition embraces, rather than shies away from, complexity: acknowledging the many elements of landscape and human values, and offering a diversity of voices.
-It sits within the broader context of the current challenges of mitigating climate change, and adapting to severe weather events, and reversing a trend of biodiversity decline.
+The exhibition embraces rather than shies away from, complexity: acknowledging the many elements of landscape and human values, and offering a diversity of voices at a time when we face massive challenges of mitigating climate change, adapting to severe weather events, and reversing a trend of biodiversity decline.